finmath/finmath-smart-derivative-contract/README.md

 The endpoint value calculates the value of a financial product with given market data.

-The enpoint parameters are
+The endpoint parameters are
 - product P
 - market data M
-- valuation time t
+- valuation time t (see note below)

+**Note**: The valuation time t is currently taken from the market data set M

 The result is the value
 - V(P,M,t)

+**Note**: The valuation time t is currently taken from the market data set M1

 #### Margin